Humidifier Costs, Care, Maintenance, Problems and Trouble-Shooting

 How much do humidifiers cost?

 If you're still in research mode and haven't purchased yet, the price of humidifiers varies considerably.
 Size, quality and what 'smarts' it comes with all factor into the price.
-Whether it's corded or cordless matters too, as cordless can count for a big chunk of the price due to the cost of battery (so that alone can increase the cost even in small humidifiers).
+Whether it's corded or cordless matters too, as cordless can count for a big chunk of the price just because of the cost of the battery (so that alone can increase the cost significantly).
+Prices for humidifiers most often sold for indoor plants tend to range from around $50 to $150.

 Smaller capacity, corded, USB models tend to be cheaper.
 Larger capacity or cordless models tend to cost more.
 Under $100 would be considered the cheaper end of the scale.
 Around $150 to $300 tend to have bigger capacity, longer run-times, last longer and cover larger areas (my corded Crane humidifier was around $150). $500+ tends to be the start of the commercial and industrial humidifiers.